aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 ax.legend()
 ```

-Here we observe something interesting.
-Solutions predicted by explicit and implicit Euler schemes differ noticably, eventhough, both of the schemes are, obviously, stable and both are of the same order of accuracy, and the solution given by the implicit Euler seems to get closer to the exact one.
-Why does it happen?
-Well, let's figure that out.
+Here we observe some interesting things.
+The solutions predicted by the explicit and implicit Euler schemes differ noticeably.
+Eventhough they are both of the same order of accuracy, they are obviously not identical and the implicit Euler scheme matches the exact solution a bit better.
+Also, for the chosen time step, both methods are stable in this case.
+Let's further analyse the accuracy of the two methods.

-As we know, the explicit solution computed for one timestep is the following:
+The explicit evolution of the exact solution during one time step is the following:
 \begin{equation}
 N^{n+1} = N^n e^{-\alpha dt}.
 \end{equation}